alip/envtag/README.md

 ## What is envtag?

-envtag is a simple audio tagger using taglib.
+envtag is a simple audio tagger using [taglib](http://developer.kde.org/~wheeler/taglib.html).
 It offers two interfaces to edit tags:

- * Simple interface using environment variables
+ * Simple interface using environment variables.
- * Advanced interface using Lua scripts
+ * Advanced interface using [Lua](http://www.lua.org/) scripts.

 ## Examples